 - Relationships with students.
 Without saying anything, you are showing students what you believe.
 Quotes allow you to address “elephants in the room” such as bullying, body images, and equality.
 Provide quotes that emphasize important life lessons you want students to leave your classroom with.
 Additionally, you can add posters that will appeal to students you specifically need to reach.
 Having trouble with an athlete?
 Find a meaningful quote by a coach or star.
 My favorite: I can accept failure, everyone fails at something.
 But I can’t accept not trying.
 (Michael Jordan)

 - Decoration.
 Yes, quotes can be inexpensive classroom decor.
 Backgrounds, fun prints, multiple colors, and fun fonts are easy ways to make quotes classroom decorations.
 I like that quotes are easy to print and find.
 I can switch them throughout the year without having to change my entire classroom.
 Their diversity is abundant.
+The above prints are in my classroom, and you can see more of them here.

 I may make quotes on a MAC now with purchased backgrounds and fonts, but I always use quotes as classroom decor.
 They prove too many opportunities to chat with students, to enhance lessons.